Author: Mr A

 I can only contrast that experience with our next tasting (up more hills) at Skillogalee, which was dreadful.
 The young lady delivering the tasting either knew nothing about her wines, or if she did was very reluctant to share.
 She stood there with her arms folded, gazing out of the window and giving out an air of complete boredom.
 We’ve drunk a lot of their wines over the years, but my finger will carry on past them now on the wine list.

 We wandered back up the hill (how come in a loop ride we only seem to be going up?) and back to the caravan park.
-Now what do you think could be under this down jacket when the temperature as shown is 20 degrees centigrade…?
+Now what do you think could be under a down jacket when the temperature as shown is 20 degrees centigrade…?
+Yes, some of you know our Burmese cat is is born for more tropical climes than this!

 So the local Tourist Information centre next to the campsite does a wine tasting every Friday night, brilliant.
 We went along and it was heaving.
 What a great concept.
 Use these facilities not just 9-5, promoting local businesses, selling a wide range of food and wine, not just have leaflets with content everyone can find on Google now anyway.
 As usual we got talking to Tim and Angie, a lovely couple from the Gold Coast who were traveling with their 9 and 10 year olds.
 They saw that we were in a Zone RV and said “We met some other Zone owners in Port Lincoln” – John and Shelley – the same people we met the day before yesterday!
 Such a small world in such a big country – love it!